ScSteffen/CharmNet/README.md

 | white    | 0        | 1        | 0        |

 The absorption and scattering coefficient are the design parameters for this UQ study.
+Additional design parameters are the the number of grid cells in each coordinate direction for each square of the lattice geometry and the quadrature order of the velocity space discretization.

+Design parameters are in this order:

+- number of grid points per square side
+- quadrature order
+- aborption in blue squares
+- scattering in white squares

+For illustration: 10 grid points means that each square has 10x10 cells, i.e. 7x7x10x10 grid cells overall in the mesh.

-Quantities of interest are:
+Quantities of interest are in this order:

 - CUR_OUTFLOW
 - TOTAL_OUTFLOW